 We teach and challenge our students as dancers while also getting to know and help develop them as people.
 We instruct them in Ballet, but it's perhaps even more about the life skills they learn in the studio: responsibility, dedication, time management and getting along with others.
 It's our hope that these life skills and lessons they learn with us in the studio and implement in their lives will not only help them transition into, but embrace with confidence, the next chapter in their lives after leaving CCBC.

-New!
-See our Fall 2018 Class Schedule
+See our Spring 2019 Class Schedule

 Dress code for all classes: Pink tights and leotard of choice, hair in a neat bun with no bangs.